 I have been trying to enhance wellness in my life and making design products for people to maintain healthy lifestyles.
 I could see my user groups in the film which are represented by Naomi, a perfect woman with perfect body shape, who works out every day, eats all the healthy-organic foods to maintain a healthier lifestyle – which means a happy life in the creepy world.
 This makes me raise a question: what does even “the better self ” mean?
 It reminds me of the famous French philosopher Michel Foucault’s “technologies of the self.”

 Since I came to New York, it’s still not familiar for me to always say “I am good”, “I am doing well” as responses to the most common question “how are you?”
 I sometimes feel it’s too pretentious while I like the innate positivity and morality in the Western culture.
 Doing good is not “always” good for our mental health.
 We sometimes subconsciously want to express our badass nature.

-There are several reasons why “Know yourself” has obscured “Take care of yourself”.
+There are several reasons why “Know yourself” has obscured “Take care of yourself.”
 First, there has been a profound transformation in the moral principles of Western society.
-We find it difficult to base rigorous morality and austere principles on the precept that we should give ourselves more care than anything else in the world.
-We are more inclined to see taking care of ourselves as an immorality, as a means of escape from all possible rules.
+We find it difficult to base rigorous morality and austere tenets on the precept that we should give ourselves more care than anything else in the world.
+We are more inclined to see taking care of ourselves as immorality, as a means of escape from all possible rules.
 We inherit the tradition of Christian morality which makes self-renunciation the condition for salvation.
 To know oneself was paradoxically the way to self-renunciation.